 In summary, there are options for your design.
 Portal Framing costs more since the steel is beefed up to support your openings.
 However, your design choices would be worth it if you want large overhead doors along the entire length or width of your building.
 Again, keep in the mind the general clearances required (noted above) for installed overhead doors.

 For those Requesting A Wholesale Quote, please fill out quote form.
-Also have the integrity to pay the profit % you selected within the time-line you selected OR email a competitor’s quote (black out competitor’s name) that reflects a lower price within this time-line.
+Also have the integrity to pay the profit % or minimum $200 AFTER quoted savings OR email a competitor’s quote (black out competitor’s name) that reflects a lower price within this time-line.
 Factory Steel Overstock will honor its guaranteed saving terms.